 The school is organised into 14 classes.
 There are two classes in each year group.
 The school is generally full in nearly all year groups with two classes of 30.
-We have been over-subscribed in Reception for a number of years.

 Positive Behaviour Policy

 Our Positive Behaviour Policy is a whole school policy which has been developed as a result of discussions between staff, governors, parents/carers and children.
 It details our supportive, caring approach which operates within a well-structured and consistent framework.
 Our policy is based firmly on the idea of promoting good behaviour and we use rewards and praise to do this.
 However, the policy also recognises that there is a need for sanctions and we have clearly laid down what we feel is unacceptable behaviour.